-- Links – no matter what we all think, Google still uses the number of links and the quality of links as a ranking factor.
+- Links – no matter what we all think, Google still uses the number of quality links as a ranking factor.
 Building awareness and gaining valuable links and mentions about your brand and website are vital.

 - Content – of course this is the one everyone pushes down your throat but without it, the rest may be useless.
-Content onsite and offsite is important to help create links and help search engines understand what your website and/or pages are about.
+Content onsite and offsite is important to help create links and help search engines and customers understand what your website and products/services are about.

 So back to the fees..

-Some charge for just content..Not ideal as you will then have to figure out what and where to place that content and how to use it.
+This is not ideal as you will then have to figure out what and where to place this content and how best to use it.
 Possible fees range from £200 to £4,000 per month depending on the volume and format that content takes.

 Some charge for a content plan, content creation and link building.
-This seems more robust but still misses some fundamentals, ranging anywhere from £500 to £5,000 per month and often an upfront cost for the content plan.
+This seems more robust but still misses some fundamentals of SEO, with prices ranging anywhere from £500 to £5,000 per month and often an upfront cost for the content plan.
 Again these costs will depend on the volume and speed of production and outreach.

-Some charge to use their tool (which isn’t even their tool) beware of these automated reports, they may not be worth the paper they are printed on.
+Some charge to use their tool, which is often another company’s white labelled tool.
+Beware of these automated reports, they may not be worth the paper they are printed on.
 This could be charged anywhere between £100 up to £10k.

-Some charge per hour, this could be £35 up to £300 depending on the seniority of the account manager.
+Some charge per hour, this could be £35 p/h up to £400 p/h depending on the seniority of the manager.

 This can be all very confusing.

-We price up each project based on building a path to achieving your results and taking into account your current website status:
+We price up each project based on building a path to achieving your results and achieving and ROI.
+This takes into account your current website status and market position:

-1. How big is your website?
+- How big is your website?
 E.g. amount of content, number of pages, number of images, volume of products.

 With all this information we tailor a bespoke SEO package to your needs.

-We have found over years of experience that a minimum entry level for smaller projects is £2,200 based on 20 hours per month.
+We have found over years of experience that a minimum entry level for smaller projects is £2,600 based on 20 hours per month.
 Any less than that and we don’t feel there is enough time to make an impact month on month, even for a small site.

 Things to bear in mind when weighing up the price and choosing the right agency: